JackZhouSz/cuetip/README.md

 ```bash
 uv sync --all-extras --frozen
 ```
+Optionally using the argument `--cache-dir=YOUR_CACHE_DIR` to specify a specific cache directory.

 4. **Note**: PoolTool may require a font that is not installed by default.
 You can install it by running: